 4.2 Results and discussion

 Two questions are of interest: first, does the probability of listener belief in p vary as a function of the observed utterance?
 In other words, how are listeners’ beliefs influenced by various evidential devices?
-Second, does the strength of the evidence for p inferred to be available to the speaker vary as a function of the observed utterance?
+Second, does the type and strength of the evidence for p inferred to be available to the speaker vary as a function of the observed utterance?
 To address the first question, we conducted a mixed effects linear regression predicting degree of belief in p from a dummy-coded utterance predictor with must/muss as reference level, separately for English and German.
 The model included random by-participant and by-item intercepts.
 Fig. 5 shows mean probability of listener belief in p by utterance: participants believed p was more likely after observing the bare utterance than after observing the must utterance in English (β=.24, SE=0.03, t=9.1, p<0.0001) and the muss utterance in German (β=.22, SE=0.03, t=7.5, p<0.0001).
 In contrast, in English they believed p was less likely after observing might p (β=-.09, SE=0.03, t=-3.44, p<0.0008).
 There was no difference in resulting listener belief between must p and probably p (β=-.04, SE=0.03, t=-1.6, p<0.12).
 And in German, there were no differences in degree of belief in p between muss p and vermutlich p (β=-.02, SE=0.03, t=-.76, p<.46), nor between muss p and wohl p (β=.01, SE=0.03, t=.43, p<.67).

 Figure 5: Mean probability of listener and speaker belief in p by utterance for English (left) and German (right).
 Error bars indicate 95% bootstrapped confidence intervals.